Associate Professor / Chair, Product Design

 Mark Baskinger is an Associate Professor and Chair of Product Design in the School of Design whose research interests include new paradigms for interactive objects, durational design, and methodologies for visual thinking.

 He currently teaches across all levels of the BDes curriculum including Visualizing (Design Drawing), Product Design Studio II, Experimental Form, and Senior Capstone Project; in addition to advising master's and doctoral research projects.

 Mark is a fellow in The Frank-Ratchye STUDIO for Creative Inquiry at Carnegie Mellon, a laboratory for atypical, anti-disciplinary, and inter-institutional research at the intersections of arts, science, technology and culture.
-Since 2010, he has co-directed the MoonArk project (@CMU_MoonArk), cultural payload of the first commercial lander headed to the Moon in 2021.
+Since 2010, he has co-directed the MoonArk project (@CMU_MoonArk), cultural payload on the first commercial lander headed to the Moon in late 2022.
 Designed to endure the harshest conditions of space for hundreds of thousands of years, the MoonArk is a highly collaborative and massively integrated object intended to spark wonderment through poetically entangled visual narratives of the arts, humanities, sciences, and technologies.
 Fabrication of the MoonArk has instigated original innovation in digital fabrication techniques and ultra-high resolution imaging, and many developments in material science, technology, and the arts, engaging colleagues across the world in inspiring ways.
 The project has brought together 18 universities and organizations, 11 units / 27 faculty and staff / 97 CMU alumni and students, and collectively over 250 contributing artists, designers, educators, scientists, technologists, choreographers, poets, writers and musicians across 20 countries.

 / / /